Escalation Guide for Contracting Parties

 To follow guideline (7) effectively, it is essential to specify

-PPI data are usually first published between the 9th and the 18th
+PPI data are usually published between the 10th and the 18th

-day of the month following the reference month in question.
-Thus,
+of the month following the reference month in question.

-month, as well as final indexes for the fourth previous month,
+month, as well as final indexes for the fourth month earlier,

 are considered officially published and are available on the day

-whether their calculations are to be based upon the first-published
+whether the calculation is to be based on the first-published

-is ready for signature.
 Otherwise, disagreements may arise when the first-published and

-final versions of the selected index are
+final versions of the selected index are different.

 If contracting parties do not specify an exact date for making